divinity-m/Anti-Gravity/dev_logs.md

 <br>

 # Day 30 - Wednesday (5-day break) | At home work #
 I fixed the inverted framerate by changing the if-statement from `timePassed < msPerFrame` to `timePassed > msPerFrame`.
-I then increased the `fps` constant to 80 (60 was kinda laggy), this gave me (or my device specifically) a consistent, capped performance.
+I then increased the `fps` constant to 80 (60 was kinda laggy).
+This gave me a consistent, capped performance, while limiting the refresh rate on Gavin's laptop, meaning the solution worked perfectly.
 ```javascript
 // only draws after enough time has passed since the last frame
 if (timePassed > msPerFrame) {